 The narrative about the use of double standards by the West in the discourse of the President and representatives of the Ministry of Foreign Affairs was revealed only in the justification of the AC and RMOS.
 This narrative appeals to double standards in the interpretation of the right to self-determination and territorial integrity, thus accusing the international community of unfair treatment of the will of the Crimean population.
 The justification was based on the interpretation of the facts in such a way that the actions of Western countries contradicted their declared positions, which characterised their actions as illegitimate.
 In the justification of the RMOG, Russia's actions were explained as necessary to prevent a humanitarian catastrophe, that is, for humanitarian purposes.
-In the justification of the referendum.
+In the justification of the AC, the compliance of the actions of the Russian Federation with international law was explained by the results of the referendum.
 In justifying the RMOS, the legal basis was interpreted as the invitation of the government of B. Assad.